betwixt-hexes/SuperSangreEmail/README.md

 - Print current exim queue.
 - Check for custom /etc/mailips and /etc/mailhelo.
 - Check if port 26 is enabled.
+- Check if mail IPs are blacklisted
+- Show reverse DNS for mail IPs

 **[With --domain option]**